Saiyam-SY/JavaScript-Mastery/README.md

 - ES6+ features
 - And much more...

+## Features
+- Covers JavaScript from fundamentals to advanced topics.
+- Structured modules and examples.
+- Beginner-friendly explanations.
+- Real-world code snippets and best practices.

 ## Getting Started
 To get started with JavaScript-Mastery:
 1. Clone the repository (instructions below).